zangar-sultanbek/OnlineStore-React.js_Graphql2/README.md

 (In case if graphql server is missing you can download it from here: https://github.com/scandiweb/junior-react-endpoint)

+Follow these steps to start the GraphQL server:
+    1. Switch directory to the GraphQL server folder
+    2. Download apollo client by:
+    npm i @apollo/client
+    3. Run the build(For npm):
+    npm run build
+    4. Start the server:
+    npm start
+    5. Then switch directory to the folder containing the React project and start it as well: npm start

 2. You're able:
     1. To see the full product list
     2. Filter the list based on the category selected